thinkphp/sieve-of-eratosthenes/Docs/Number.toEratosthenes.md

-Number method: toEratosthenes (#Number: toEratosthenes)
+Number method: toEratosthenes {#Number: toEratosthenes}
 -----------------------------------------------------

+The method, using sieve of Eratosthenes, identifies all prime numbers up to a given number.

 ### Syntax: